 Orange is co-curated by Sannyasin kid Sohan Ariel Hayes and FAC Curator Dr Ric Spencer.

-Have your own story of Sannyasins in Fremantle?
+Do you have your own story of Sannyasins in Fremantle?
 Email us and we’ll share them on the FAC blog throughout the exhibition period.

 Bhagwan Shree Rajneesh